G Wyman Building: History

 Here George carried on his business for many years in a timber building, taking an active role in the social life of Laidley.
 Newspaper reports indicate he was involved in many of the activities of Laidley, and his wife acted as hostess to social evenings in their home.
 The 1890 Post Office Directory lists George as produce merchant, grocer, general storekeeper and draper, as well as being Hon.
 Secretary of the Laidley Agricultural Society and President of the Laidley Cricket Club.
 In addition he served his community as a justice of the peace.
 In 1902 George was elected Mayor of the first Laidley Town Council in which capacity he served for twelve months.
 In August 1906, Wyman purchased 29 hundredths of a perch from Heinrich Geismann, proprietor of the neighbouring Exchange Hotel, for the purpose of constructing a party wall.
 This transaction marks the construction of his new, brick store which encompassed each of the blocks owned by his wife and himself.
 The timber from the demolished timber structure was used in the construction of a house at 22 Railway Street, Laidley.
 By 1907 Wyman also had a store in nearby Forest Hill which was eventually sold to Tom Waller in 1927.

 In 1911 George Wyman died and his property passed in trust to his widow and his daughter, Ada Ruth.
 The property remained in trust, passing in turn to other descendants until 1971 when Wyman's Pty Ltd became the owners.
 At the time of George Wyman's death his son Charles took over running the business.
 Wyman's Store had traditionally sold groceries, hardware, ironmongery, clothing and dressmaking and hat-making services and at this time it opened a petrol depot with the rise the motor cars.
 During the beginning of the 20th century Wyman's employed 22 shop staff including trained drapers and milliners.

 In 1939 Charles Wyman died and the business was leased to Mr W Blake until Charles' son Trevor took charge of the business in 1950.
 At this time the sale of general goods was not economically viable and the Wyman's began to specialise more in drapery and millinery.

 Another store was opened in Gatton in 1958 and Trevor's son David started in that store in 1964 and his other son Ross started in the Laidley store in 1971.
 David and Ross Wyman continue to run each store today.

 The store remains remarkably intact.
 One major change which has occurred was the removal of the mezzanine floor at the rear of the store which housed the former millinery section.
 Along with this a large "flying-fox" winch device used to move goods around the store was also removed in the latter 20th century.

+In 2009 the building was sold and became a second hand store until 2012 when the owners left the building.
+It remained empty until 2022 when a new store bought the building, and is now called "Toy Wiz", a hobby store.